brotkrueml/schema/Documentation/Developer/ViewHelpers.rst

    Auto completion in PhpStorm with configured XSD schema

-Just add the ``schema`` namespace to the root element of your Fluid template:
+Just add the :html:`schema` namespace to the root element of your Fluid template:

 .. code-block:: html
    :emphasize-lines: 3-4